James F. Amos: Revising Marine Corps ethics

 Sensing that 10 years of sustained combat may have begun fraying the edges of the corps' moral fabric, Amos initiated an effort to morally and ethically "reground the corps."
 The effort, named the "Reawakening", targeted the corps' central leadership cadre, the Non-Commissioned Officer (NCO).
 Amos and Sergeant Major Micheal Barrett, the Sergeant Major of the Marine Corps, spent the better part of 2013 traveling to most every Marine base to personally challenge the corps' NCO leadership with getting back to the basics.
 The sole focus of the Reawakening was simply to remind marines of their higher calling.
 Amos reinforced "who they were" as marines, "what they did for the nation", and "who they were not".

 Repeal of don't ask, don't tell

 As commandant, Amos opposed the repeal of the "don't ask, don't tell" policy regarding homosexuals openly serving in the U.S. military.
 After President Obama signed the legislation setting the conditions for repeal, Amos led the Department of Defense in carrying out the will of the nation's civilian leadership.
-In late November 2011, Amos stated that his opposition to gays openly serving in the military has proven unfounded and said that marines have embraced the change, describing the repeal as a "non-event."
+In late November 2011, Amos stated that his opposition to gays openly serving in the military has proven unfounded and said that Marines have embraced the change, describing the repeal as a "non-event."

 Personal life

 Since retiring from the Marine Corps, Amos has joined the board of directors of the Lord Corporation, a defense contractor.
 He currently serves as chairman of the board of the Semper Fi Fund.
+He sits on the Veterans Bridge Home Advisory Board and also sits on the Board of Advisors for Operation Mend.